 Post things on LinkedIn that are related to your professional life at least once a week, and preferably every business day (or 3x a week – TWTh are best).
 It can be articles you read elsewhere – as long as you include a brief comment with your opinion – or comments on someone else’s post.

-You must do so in order to be visible to your first degree connections (have at least 150 of those).
+You must do so to be visible to your first-degree connections (have at least 150 of those).

 The previous administration made great decisions that helped our economic recovery and supported business growth, which produced and continue to produce job growth.